darkwarrior3/hulk/README.md

 Usage:-
 python2 hulk.py "link"
 Example:- python2 hulk.py http://www.kalkaeducationalsociety.com
-Is result come RESPONSE CODE 500 then your DoS attack is successful.
+If the result come RESPONSE CODE 500 then your DoS attack is successful.
 Handshake!!
 But some websites blocks you ip which may also show RESPONSE CODE 500 Happy DoSing !